FailAcademy/learning/adp-london/_lessons/week-04/01b-databases-postgres2.md

 Here's what we're going to do:

 - Install ```node-postgres``` in our project.
-- Add the necessary evironment variables to our Express server.
+- Add the necessary environment variables to our Express server.
 - Connect to our local instance of Postgres from our Node/Express server.
 - Test the connection by performing the ```SELECT NOW()``` query.
 - Create the necessary files & folders to hold our Postgres code.
-(Service parrtern).
+(Service pattern).
-- Begin to write the methods for querying and retreving information from Postgres, to use in our *GraphQL resolvers.*
+- Begin to write the methods for querying and retrieving information from Postgres, to use in our *GraphQL resolvers.*

 ---